sebluy/gps-tracker-web/README.md

 Maybe
 --------------------

+Cleanup eavesdrop

 Do delegations automagically

 Only use list notation for namespace routing, maps else

-Figure out some way to manage app state and pure, sync effects, async effects
+Figure out some way to manage app state and pure, sync effects, async effects (helps with testablility)

+Add tests for actions with side effects

+Switch to rest API